memgraph/docs/cypher-manual/clauses/optional-match.md

 ## 2. Optional typed and named relationship

-The `OPTIONAL MATCH` clause allows you to use the same conventions as `MATCH` when it comes to handling variables and relationship types.
+The `OPTIONAL MATCH` clause allows you to use the same conventions as `MATCH` when it comes to handling variables and relationship types:

 ```cypher
 MATCH (c:Country { name: 'United Kingdom' })